htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    that releases jobs from hold if they have tried to run less than 20 times, have most recently been on hold for over 20 minutes, and have gone on hold due to ``Connection timed out`` when trying to execute the job, because the file system containing the job’s executable is temporarily unavailable.
+    that releases jobs from hold if they have tried to run less than 20 times, have most recently been on hold for over 20 minutes, and have gone on hold due to ``Connection timed out`` when trying to execute the job, because the file system containing the job's executable is temporarily unavailable.

     ::